 ABOUT THE COVER

 I took this photo with my grandfather's old olympus film camera on a trip through Joshua Tree National Park in the spring of 2014.
-I was drawn to this tree because it was amazingly bent but not broken - which is the title of the image - and an apt depiction of the determination, resilience, strength, courage and bravery of the NOMAD community and the human spirit that lies in all of us.
+I was drawn to this tree because it was amazingly bent but not broken - which is the title of the image - and an apt depiction of the determination, resilience, strength, courage, and bravery of the Nomad Collective community and the Great Spirit that lies in all of us.